 In August 2018, the FASB issued ASU 2018-14, "Compensation Retirement Benefits - Defined Benefit Plans -General (Subtopic 715-20)" or ASU 2018-14.
 ASU 2018-14 removes the requirements to disclose the amounts in accumulated other comprehensive income (loss) expected to be recognized as components of net periodic benefit cost over the next fiscal year and other disclosure requirements.
 In addition, the ASU adds the requirement to disclose an explanation for any significant gains and losses related to changes in the benefit obligation for the period.
 The ASU is effective for fiscal years ending after December 15, 2020 and will be applied on a retrospective basis to all periods presented.
 Early adoption is permitted.
-The Company continues to evaluate the impact that adoption of this guidance will have on its consolidated financial statements and related disclosures, but does not expect it to have a material impact.
+The Company adopted ASU 2018-14 on April 1, 2020.
+The adoption of this standard did not have a material impact on the consolidated financial statements and related disclosures.